folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I think it's time to watch the party die" > Sex god

-* Since the forbidden fruit and the number 69 can refer to a sexual acts, Kendrick seems to depicting Drake as a “sex god”.
-In ancient times, sex gods such as Ishtar, Ashtar, Ba’al, Aphrodite, Venus, Eros, Cupid, Dionysus, Bacchus and Liber were worshiped throughout the world including the Roman Empire and the Ancient Near East where most of the events of the Bible take place.
+* Since the forbidden fruit and the number 69 can refer to sexual acts, Kendrick seems to be depicting Drake as a “sex god.”
+In ancient times, sex gods such as Ishtar, Ashtar, Ba’al, Aphrodite, Venus, Eros, Cupid, Dionysus, Bacchus, and Liber were worshiped throughout the world, including the Roman Empire and the Ancient Near East, where most of the events of the Bible take place.

 * In many cases, those who worshiped sex gods would go to temple buildings where well-to-do men would come to have ritualized sex with male and female temple prostitutes who were essentially slaves that were owned by the temple.